In The Grove

 On the picture first to the Left (from May 2001) there is shown the other side of Woodland, namely the slope of the rock there was the house and the North Side of the garden.
 In foreground the "yellow" bush Physocarpus opulifolius luteum 'Dart's Gold'.
 Next pictures from May 1998 shows what was on the top of the rock - the wild self sown Sorbus intermedia and "The First Balcony" on the North Side, there then were only Tulips, but later the beautiful and robust rose, 'Freisinger Morgenrote' was planted.

 The third side of Woodland was shown high Above, on the picture of the slope with Narcissus poeticus.
 It was May 2000, but a little later the plants just planted then grew larger and this side became very decorative.
-Right: On the picture from May 2002 we can see large ferns, the leaves of Rheum palmatum (which I have grown from seeds) in a see of the self sown Papaver nudicaule (green leaves and yellow flowers), which came here from upstairs, i.e. from 'Buskage', there from they "escaped"!
-One more example for traveling plants.Below: Rodgersia podophylla on the slope, which became a sort of rockery..
+Right: On the picture from May 2002 we can see large ferns, the leaves of Rheum palmatum (which I have grown from seeds), on the right you can see the self sown Papaver nudicaule (green leaves and yellow flowers), which came here from upstairs, i.e. from 'Buskage', there from they "escaped"!
+One more example for traveling plants..
+Below: Rodgersia podophylla on the slope, which became a sort of rockery..
 Pictures from May and June 2003 and 2005.

 On the pictures Below Spiraea bumalda 'Godflame' in May 1999 and 2001, April 2000 and the 3rd April 2002.
 You can see how the shrub changes shape and colour from almost autumn yellow-orange to more and more golden green